ellelang/LRs/writings/JuneCasagrande/Sentences.md

 ## 18. You don't say: Descriptive quotation attributions

+In journalism circles, *said* is a virtue—simple, precise, and unadorned—and alternatives to it are considered frilly and silly.
+You don’t have to agree, but be aware that lots of editors hold this view.
+Choose your alternatives to said with great care.

+Here’s another problem that crops up a lot in descriptive quotation attributions:

+- “Our redesigned casino will be better than ever,” general manager and CEO Michael Roberts said, suggesting visitors try out the new higher-paying slot machines and the redesigned poker room while visiting the property and adding that the restaurant is now open 24 hours as well.

+This goes back to our lesson on participles as modifiers. *Adding, suggesting, noting, implying, referring to*, and similar terms can all modify said, but some writers depend too much on this device.
+A quotation attribution is not an ideal place to squeeze in tons of extra information.
+When the result feels artificial, just make a new sentence or two.

+- “Our redesigned casino will be better than ever,” general manager and CEO Michael Roberts said,. ~~suggesting~~ He suggested visitors try out the new higher-paying slot machines and the redesigned poker room. ~~while visiting the property and adding~~ He added that the restaurant is now open 24 hours as well.

+If you like to get creative with quotation attributions, do.
+But do so because it works, not because you want to show off or be different.
+When in doubt, remember that said is an old friend you can always fall back on.

 ## 19. Trimming the fat: Expressions that weight down your sentences

 ## 20. The major overhaul: Streamlining even the most problematic sentences